JosephLai241/The-Struggle/README.md

 Thank you for trying this program and I hope it will help you keep track of your applications as well.
 It is tough out there, man.

 # Installation

+> ***NOTE:*** This program initializes and reads from files in your current working directory.
+Run `The-Struggle` in a directory in which you would like all your records to be stored.
+>
+> The complimentary spreadsheet `job_applications.csv` will be created in whichever directory you move the `ts` binary to.

+## Compile From Source

 First, you will need a [Rust installation][Rust Official Site] in order to compile The Struggle.